iluvjava/Maths/Notebook 2.0/AMATH 584/Amath 584.md

 * [[Krylov Subspace]]: Basics and why it's relevant to iterative methods for matrix inverse.
 * [[Hessenberg Transform intro (HS Reflector)]]: Similar to Schur Decomposition, but it's conceived for numerical algorithms.
 	* [[Hessenberg Transform with Arnoldi Iterations]]
+* [[Conjugate Gradient with Krylov Subspace]]: An Krylov Subspace Iterative Approximation method, under energy norm of a Positive Definite Hermitian matrix.
+It's just called Conjugate Gradient because of the A-Orthogoal vectors that are used for approximation.

 ---
 ### **Miscs**